streamnative/aop/README.md

     amqpProxyPort=5682
     ```

-6. reset the number of the namespace public/default to 1
+6. Reset the number of the namespace public/default to `1`.

     ```shell script
     $PULSAR_HOME/bin/pulsar-admin namespaces delete public/default